Central Service Technician, Continuing Education Workforce Certificate

-Central Service Technicians decontaminate, disinfect, package, sterilize and distribute surgical instruments, equipment and soft good products.
+Central Service Technicians (also called Sterile Processors) decontaminate, disinfect, package, sterilize and distribute surgical instruments, equipment and soft good products.
 This is a critical support role in surgical areas.

-Students will earn a CCBC Workforce Training Certificate and will have access to a Continuing Education academic record (transcript).
+Students will earn a CCBC Continuing Education Workforce Certificate and will have access to a Continuing Education academic record (transcript).

 The Central Service Technician Training Series is designed to meet the requirements of the International Association of Healthcare Central Service Materials Management (IAHCSMM).
-Students will be prepared to take the national certification exam to become a Certified Registered Central Service Technician (CRCST).
-Exam cost is included in program cost.
+Students will eligible to take the national certification exam to become a Certified Registered Central Service Technician (CRCST).

 International Association of Health Care Central Service Material Management (IAHCSMM)